spiral/docs/installation.md

 ];
 ```

-If you wish to make your configuration be dependend on enviroment settings, simply use function `env(key, default)`.
+If you wish to make your configuration be dependend on enviroment settings, use function `env(key, default)`.

 > Attention, your configuration files will be cached relatively to current enviroment, you should not inlude any code which does not depend of `env` values!